 If informants seem doubtful about answering, say: "We have nothing at all to do with the tax people.
 We know it is difficult for you to divide costs between the business and yourself.
 But we also know that even if they have more problems many self-employed persons can live a little more cheaply than people getting a salary.
-I wonder whether you'd mind guessing how much more cheaply-I mean because of savings of tax".
+I wonder whether you'd mind guessing how much more cheaply - I mean because of savings of tax".

-FOR THE SELF-EMPLOYED ONLY

-14. Do you work indoors or outdoors? mainly outdoors

-mainly indoors

-about as much indoors as outdoors

-15. Roughly for how much of your working time do you stand or walk about? very little some but less than $\frac{1}{2}$ of working time at least $\frac{1}{2}$ but less than $\frac{1}{2}$ working time all or nearly all the time DK

-16. Do you have provision for a private pension through your employment? yes ASK Q.16(a)

-no } SKIP TO Q.17

-DK }

-(a) How much, or what proportion of your normal earnings, do you pay?

-WRITE IN AMOUNT (OR %) PER WEEK/MONTH

-[] OFFICE USE ONLY

-(b) What proportion of your final earnings (i.e. before retirement) do you expect to receive in pension (not counting the State pension) and in a lump sum?
-WRITE IN AMOUNT PER WK/YR AND LUMP SUM IF KNOWN [] OFFICE USE ONLY

-17. Have you made private provision for cash benefits in sickness? yes ASK Q.17(a)

-no } SKIP TO Q.18

-DK }

-(a) How much do you expect to receive for the first month of sickness?

-WRITE IN AMOUNT (OR %) AND DURATION IF KNOWN

-[] OFFICE USE ONLY

-18. Does your business include a car or vehicle which you or a member of the family are able to use sometimes for personal purposes? yes ASK Q.18(a)

-no } SKIP TO Q.19

-DK }

-(a) Does your business pay for road tax

-Insurance

-CODE ALL

-petrol

-THAT APPLY

-normal repairs

-none of above

-(b) What is the vehicle's approximate current value (i) make and type (ii) year (iii) m.p.g. [] 19

-(c) What proportion of the mileage do you use for personal purposes (including transport to work)?
+(6) = at least $\frac{1}{2}$ but not all time.

+FOR THE SELF-EMPLOYED ONLY 14.
+Do you work indoors or outdoors? mainly outdoors mainly indoors about as much indoors as outdoors 15.
+Roughly for how much of your working time do you stand or walk about? very little some but less than $\frac{1}{2}$ of working time at least $\frac{1}{2}$ but less than $\frac{1}{2}$ working time all or nearly all the time DK 16.
+Do you have provision for a private pension through your employment? yes ASK Q.16(a) no } SKIP TO Q.17 DK } (a) How much, or what proportion of your normal earnings, do you pay?
+WRITE IN AMOUNT (OR %) PER WEEK/MONTH OFFICE USE ONLY (b) What proportion of your final earnings (i.e. before retirement) do you expect to receive in pension (not counting the State pension) and in a lump sum? to full but less than $\frac{1}{2}$ but less than $\frac{1}{2}$ under $\frac{1}{2}$ DK WRITE IN AMOUNT PER WK/YR AND LUMP SUM IF KNOWN OFFICE USE ONLY 17.
+Have you made private provision for cash benefits in sickness? yes ASK Q.17(a) no } SKIP TO Q.18 DK } (a) How much do you expect to receive for the first month of sickness?
+WRITE IN AMOUNT (OR %) AND DURATION IF KNOWN OFFICE USE ONLY 18.
+Does your business include a car or vehicle which you or a member of the family are able to use sometimes for personal purposes? yes ASK Q.18(a) no } SKIP TO Q.19 DK } (a) Does your business pay for road tax insurance petrol normal repairs none of above CODE ALL THAT APPLY (b) What is the vehicle's (i) approximate current value (ii) make and type (iii) year (iv) m.p.g.
+19 (c) What proportion of the mileage do you use for personal purposes (including transport to work)?
 And roughly how many miles would that be in a year?

-[] \$ miles OFFICE USE

-WRITE IN ANSWER

-19. Because of your business are you able to buy anything more cheaply? travel other than for work - I mean goods and services for yourself and your family.
-For example - medical expenses (or insurance) educational expenses for children educational expenses for self other (SPECIFY) (a) IF ANY RECORDED Roughly how much a year are these worth to you altogether?
+OFFICE USE WRITE IN ANSWER \$ miles 19.
+Because of your business are you able to buy anything more cheaply - I mean goods and services for yourself and your family.
+For example - travel other than for work medical expenses (or insurance) educational expenses for children educational expenses for self other (SPECIFY) (a) IF ANY RECORDED Roughly how much a year are these worth to you altogether?
 I mean how much more would you have had to spend if you had bought everything outside your business?
-APPROX ANNUAL AMT IN £'s

-20. Is your home and business in the same premises? yes ASK Q.20(a)

-no SKIP TO NEXT SECTION

-(a) Are you able to offset against tax any of your (family's) accommodation, lighting or heating, telephone charges, etc? yes ASK Q.20(b)

-no } SKIP TO NEXT SECTION
+WRITE IN £'s APPROX ANNUAL AMT 20.
+Is your home and business in the same premises? yes ASK Q.20(a) no SKIP TO NEXT SECTION (a) Are you able to offset against tax any of your (family's) accommodation, lighting or heating, telephone charges, etc? yes ASK Q.20(b) no SKIP TO NEXT SECTION DK } (b) Roughly how much a year would you say this helped you?

-DK }

-(b) Roughly how much a year would you say this helped you?
 WRITE AMOUNT IN £'s